 As you can see from the above image, not much in terms of options from the old keyword research tool has changed apart from Google making less options available for webmasters like yourself.
 So the next image is needed for you to master keyword research to build your keyword list.

-As we can see in the image above, the relationship between the two is very significant for your keyword research.
+As you can see in the image above, the relationship between the two is very significant for your keyword research.
 Because the average monthly searches (data from the past twelve month (from all devices (tablet, smart phones etc.)) averaged in to a month) is significant in a sense that it gives you an estimate/idea (remember, all this tool will do is give you ideas, and it is designed for Google profits).
 So therefore, now you are familiar with How to Use The Keyword Planner Tool.
 Now comes the part where I teach you much more than you anticipated.
 Up for it?

 Here’s How You Combine The Data From Keyword Planner